build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

     //
     // 2.
 Wrap any raw TCP data it receives, from the target TCP server,
     //    as payload of a new Ockam Routing Message.
 This Ockam Routing Message will have
-    //    its onward_route be set to the route to an Inlet that is knows about because of
+    //    its onward_route be set to the route to an Inlet, that it knows about, because of
     //    a previous message from the Inlet.

     let outlet_target = std::env::args().nth(2).expect("no outlet target given");